 |Mathematics (and statistics)||5||4||5||5||5|

 |Art and Photography||1||1||1||3||3|

 Key Stage 3 Curriculum

 Our KS3 curriculum is focussed on building rapidly on the achievements in primary education and scaffolding knowledge ready for GCSE study.
-As a Free School, we are not obliged to follow the National Curriculum.
+As a School, we are not obliged to follow the National Curriculum.
 However, as our students are prepared for GCSE examinations at aged 16, we follow a curriculum plan which closely tracks the National Curriculum where it needs to in order to ensure students are prepared to achieve at the highest level in their GCSE examinations.

 Year 9 Options booklet